domricciardiphoto/adv-dev/README.md

 Current Development info<br>
 -------------------------------------------------
-CSS is in progress in being updated for additional layout options<br>
+CSS is in progress of being updated with additional layout options<br>
 01-11-18 Dominick Ricciardi
 <br><br>